graphile/graphile.github.io/src/pages/postgraphile/enums.md

 The name must conform to the GraphQL identifier restrictions.

-#### Functions returning table enums
+#### Functions and table enums

-You may want your functions to return enums and have them be correctly typed in GraphQL.
+You may want to use your table enums as arguments or return values of functions and have them be correctly typed as GraphQL enums.

 You can achieve this by creating a domain for your enum that:
   - either has a name that ends with `_enum_domain`.